 Lifelong learning credit

-Are you interested in following a course of study, but are you not or no longer eligible to receive student finance?
-As of the 2017-2018 academic year, everyone up to the age of 55 may borrow money in order to pay for tuition fees.
+Do you intend to start a study programme, but are you not or no longer eligible for student finance?
+As of the academic year 2017-2018, you may borrow money to pay tuition fees, under certain conditions.
 This is called "lifelong learning credit".

-For secondary vocational education (MBO), this arrangement will go into effect on 1 August 2017 and for higher vocational education (HBO) and university, 1 September 2017.
+This arrangement will go into effect on 1 August 2017 for secondary vocational education (MBO), and on 1 september 2017 for higher vocational education (HBO) and university.

 - You are not or are no longer eligible to receive student finance.

-- You are older than 30, or you already have a HBO diploma or a university degree and will now be completing a second higher education study programme.
+- You are older than 30, or you already have a HBO diploma or a university degree, and you are about to start a 2nd study programme in higher education.

-- Your tuition fees are not being paid or reimbursed by a 3d party, for example your employer.
+- Your tuition fees are not being paid for or reimbursed by another authority or person, for example your employer or your parent(s).

 Applying for lifelong learning credit